bka/php-cli-magedev/docs/usage.md

     magento:command <command>    Execute command with bin/magento

 The placeholder `<command>` can be any console command, that exists in magento, e.g.: `index:reindex` or `sampledata:deploy`

+# Turn xdebug on/off

+Turn xdebug on:

+    xdebug:on

+or off:

+    xdebug:off